sahay-shashank/Personal-Knowledge-Manager/README.md

 # Personal Knowledge Manager (PKM)

-A Second Brain with cli to edit, create and delete notes
+A Second Brain based on Zettelkasten as a command-line tool.